 To make the game a little more exciting, you have a 1 pointer and a 2 point.
 You can use a yardstick or masking tape to mark the spots on the floor.
 The 1 pointer is really close, and the 2 pointer is further away.

 The game is very exciting!
-Often the students who struggle the most with reading and math try the hardest in this game.
+The students who struggle the most with reading and math often try the hardest in this game.
 They love the physical aspect of the game.
-They aren’t the type of student who likes to sit at a desk for 50 minutes.
+They aren’t students who like to sit at a desk for 50 minutes.
 This game plays to their strengths, and it provides great motivation for them to engage with the academic task!

 After Each Round